Strawberry Basil Spritzer

 What makes this wine spritzer special is a shot of homemade strawberry-infused vodka.
 Tip it to your nose and it smells so very much like strawberry pie you may be tempted to sip straight from the jar — and if you do, it tastes wonderful, like sweet, perfectly ripe, boozy strawberries.
 In the spritzer, it blends with the rosé and basil beautifully, creating a drink that’s lightly sweet, very aromatic, and so perfect for early spring.

 It’s a very pretty drink, too.
 The rosé and the strawberries give it a deep pink blush, and we love to see the basil and crushed strawberries swirling around in the ice.
-We’ve served it at baby showers and book clubs with great success, but it would also be fantastic for a Friday night happy hour on the patio.
+If you want to spoil your S.O., make it for a fancy Sunday brunch or, better yet, the first day of staycation — it pairs beautifully with a sunny patio.

 Our tip: The vodka needs to sit for up to a full week, so this is a plan ahead project!
 But once you have the vodka, you can make all kinds of cocktails with it, from tipsy lemonade to vodka tonics and grown-up strawberry milkshakes.
 And if you prefer white wine — or it’s what you happen to have around the house — it will also work perfectly in this cocktail.